awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 #### [ AWS CLI ]

 **To add the `kube-proxy` Amazon EKS add\-on using the AWS CLI**
-Replace *`my-cluster`* with the name of your cluster and then run the following command\.
+Create the add\-on\.
+Replace *`my-cluster`* with the name of your cluster and *1\.22\.11\-eksbuild\.2* with the latest version for your cluster from the [latest versions table](#kube-proxy-latest-versions-table)\.

 ```
-aws eks create-addon \
+aws eks create-addon --cluster-name my-cluster --addon-name kube-proxy --addon-version v1.22.11-eksbuild.2 --resolve-conflicts OVERWRITE
-    --cluster-name my-cluster \
-    --addon-name kube-proxy \
-    --resolve-conflicts OVERWRITE
 ```

 If you remove the `--resolve-conflicts OVERWRITE` option and any of the Amazon EKS add\-on settings conflict with your existing settings, then creating the add\-on fails, and you receive an error message to help you resolve the conflict\.
 Before specifying this option, make sure that the Amazon EKS add\-on doesn't manage settings that you need to manage, because those settings are overwritten with this option\.
 For more information about Amazon EKS add\-on configuration management, see [Amazon EKS add\-on configuration](add-ons-configuration.md)\.